cnorm35/bridgetown-blog/src/_posts/action_mailbox.md

 **In-Reply-To** - are header values taken from the Message-ID header of the original

-If you set up an `:all` route in your ApplicationMailbox to a specific inbox like the `SupportMailbox` example, submitting this form should deliver an email to that mailbox.
-After submitting your email, it will show as `pending` until ActiveJob sends the original inbound email to your Mailbox and processes it.
-If that's successful, the InboundEmail status will be updated to `delivered`  and at some point will be incenerated.
+If you set up an `:all` route in your `ApplicationMailbox` to a specific inbox like the `SupportMailbox` example, submitting this form should deliver an email to that mailbox.
+After submitting your email, it will show as `pending` until Active Job sends the original inbound email to your Mailbox and processes it.
+If that's successful, the `InboundEmail` status will be updated to `delivered`  and at some point will be incinerated.

 Now we're sending email, let's recap what's happening:

 - An email is sent to a specific email address.
 - Your Email provider accepts and forwards the inbound email to your Rails app.
-- Your Rails App creates an `ActtionMailbox::InboundEmail` record and updloads the email file to ActiveStorage until it can be processed.
+- Your Rails App creates an `ActtionMailbox::InboundEmail` record and uploads the email file to Active Storage until it can be processed.
-- ActiveJob gets the email object and sends to the Mailbox.
+- Active Job gets the email object and sends to the Mailbox.
-- The `InboundEmail` object takes the uploaded email file from ActiveStorage, converts it to a string and creates a new `Mail` object.
+- The `InboundEmail` object takes the uploaded email file from Active Storage, converts it to a string and creates a new `Mail` object.
 - The `process` method inside the mailbox is called on the mailbox where the email is delivered too.
-- The `InboundEmail` is marked for inceneration (record and raw_email attachment deleted).
+- The `InboundEmail` is marked for incineration (record and raw_email attachment deleted).

 There's a surprising amount of things happening in the background at first